ThomasCoyle12/Address1/README.md

     - Security, current vulnerabilities with IAM user access required to run this services, further to this having encrypted user data would be valuable and rotating API keys.
     - Documentation of API endpoints, request/response formats, error codes
+    - Refactor Functions/stack for more readbility and concise.
+Focus on more classes in stack for easier modifications